 There is no minimum share capital but at least 25% of the chosen amount of capital must be paid up on incorporation.

 Only ‘Large’ or public companies are required to file annual financial statements with the Registro Nacional and have their accounts audited.
 All companies must keep accounts at the registered office in Costa Rica.
 Companies must file tax returns within two months and 15 days of the end of the fiscal period.

-Once all the necessary documents have been received it takes only two weeks to incorporate a Sociedad Anonima in Costa Rica.
+Once all the necessary documents have been received it takes only two weeks to incorporate.

 Proof of Identity